 Raymond–Roy occlusion classification of intracranial aneurysms

-Mascitelli et al. 1 in 2015 proposed a modified Raymond–Roy classification where class III is subdivided to reflect progression to occlusion:
+Mascitelli et al. 1 in 2015 proposed a modified Raymond–Roy classification (MRRC) or modified Montreal scale, where class III is subdivided to reflect progression to occlusion:

-Mascitelli et al.'s study found that class IIIa aneurysms progress to complete occlusion more than class IIIb aneurysms.
+The study from Mascitelli et al. found that class IIIa aneurysms progress to complete occlusion more than class IIIb aneurysms.

 A validation study by Stapleton et al. confirmed that the predictive capability of the RROC was improved by the MRRC, showing not only that IIIa occluded more often (53.6% vs 19.2%) but that IIIb lesions would also further recanalize more frequently (65.1% vs 27.4%) 2.